rlfbckr/sketching-complex-things/README.md

 # Sketching - Complex - Thing

-A collection of (useful) tools and ideas to approach, sketch, explore, simulate and eventual (control) complex and maybe not so complex installations with processing.
+A collection of (useful) tools and ideas to approach, sketch, explore, simulate, fabricate and eventual (control) complex and maybe not so complex installations with processing.

 ## Why?
 - Classical sketching methods are limited to an overviewable degree of complexity.